-- Visually inspect the connections for signs of proper fusion, following the guidelines given in the Aquatherm Installer Manual.
-Socket connections should have two even rings of melted plastic, and a visible depth mark.
+- Visually inspect the connections for signs of proper fusion, following the guidelines provided during training and given in the Aquatherm Installer Manual.
+Socket connections should have two even rings of melted plastic ("beads"), and a visible depth mark.
 Butt fused connections should have a single bead with a rounded top.
 This inspection is most easily done during the fusion process.
-The absence of these signs may be indicative of an improper fusion. - Remove all fusion equipment from the system before starting the pressure test. - Set your pressure gauge near the lowest point of the system, where the pressure will be highest.
+The absence of these signs may be indicative of an improper fusion. - Ensure all air has been completely purged from the system prior to pressure testing.
+Entrapped air can result in significant pressure surges and violent, dangerous and catastrophic rupture. - Remove all fusion equipment from the system before starting the pressure test. - Set your pressure gauge near the lowest point3 of the system, where the pressure will be highest.
 This reduces the risk of over-pressurizing the system. - Observe the system during the test for any indications of leaks.
 If a leak is found, relieve all test pressure and repair the leak before continuing.

-Step 3 (continued from previous page):
+(continued on next page)